efesn/ai-of-loci/README.md

 ## Support

-For any questions, issues, or feedback, please contact info@aiofloci.com
+For any questions, issues or feedback, please contact info@aiofloci.com

 ## License